-Although he was born in Shannon, just north of Quebec City, Barry grew up and learned to play hockey in Montreal.
+Although born just north of Quebec City, Barry grew up and learned to play hockey in Montreal.
 He played in the Mount Royal intermediate league with the Gurney Foundry team in 1922-23, with St. Michael's the following year and then with St. Anthony for two seasons after that.
 A proficient scorer, he was known by the local sportswriters as "Goal-a-Game" Barry.

 Barry got a major break when the Boston Bruins claimed him from the Americans in the Intra-League Draft in May 1929.
 He joined a powerhouse team that was entering the 1929-30 season as the defending Stanley Cup champions.
-That year the Dynamite Line of Cooney Weiland, Dutch Gainor and Dit Clapper, along with defensemen Eddie Shore and Lionel Hitchman, led the Bruins to a remarkable 38-5-1 record.
-Barry was one of the team's best players with three goals in a semifinal victory over the Montreal Maroons.
-The team seemed certain to repeat as title holders, but the Montreal Canadiens mounted a stunning upset in the finals.
+That year, the Dynamite Line of Cooney Weiland, Dutch Gainor and Dit Clapper, along with defencemen Eddie Shore and Lionel Hitchman, led the Bruins to a remarkable 38-5-1 record.
+Barry was one of the team's best players with three goals in a semi-final victory over the Montreal Maroons.
+The team seemed certain to repeat as title holders, but the Montreal Canadiens mounted a stunning upset in the Final.